hacktoon/nami/README.md

 #### GeologyTileMap
   - ContinentLayer
     - composed by 1 or 2 subcontinents
+  - terrain
   - SubContinentLayer
     - if land, connected to another land by bridge
   - Height of terrain often make waterfalls|rapids
   - Add canyons where rivers meet a higher terrain
+  - a mountain can be adjacent to sea, make each world tile render itself based on neighbors

 #### CivilTileMap
 - Determine capitals and villages